 Retire in Taiwan – Taxes

 If you earn an income in Taiwan, you will be required to pay taxes.
 This is important to remember if you are in Taiwan on a business residency visa.
 Taiwan tax rates vary between 5% and 40%.
-The 40% tax bracket applies to residents who make over $160,422.15 annually.
-But, if you lived in the U.S. and made between$163,301 to $207,350, your tax bracket would be 32%, saving you eight percentage points.
+The 40% tax bracket applies to residents who make over $142,960.41 annually.
+However, for nonresidents, there is an 18% withholding tax for 2021 that applies to the salary income paid by Taiwanese employers.

 If you are an expat living abroad, you will also be required to file a tax return in the U.S. It is crucial to work with a tax specialist that understands the tax systems both in Taiwan and the U.S. to help you find tax exemptions and avoid being taxed twice on your income.